ElijahAlly/ElijahAllyPortfolio/README.md

 ### Looking for more?

-Check out some of my active projects (Not garunteed to be finished or working)
+Check out some of my older projects (Not garunteed to be finished or working)

 [https://github.com/ElijahAlly/info-dig](https://github.com/ElijahAlly/info-dig)
   - Be your own source of truth.
 Search for information which can be fact, in question, or fiction.
 Determined by the people, backed with context